What is breast cancer?

 - Call Health811 at 811 (TTY 1-866-797-0007) to speak to a Registered Dietitian for free.

-Excess body fat can increase the risk of breast cancer after menopause.
-The good news is that small changes in diet and physical activity can lead to a modest reduction in weight - and the reduction of breast cancer risk.
-Making small but consistent changes is a lot safer - and is more likely to lead to long-term success – than going on some extreme diet or weight loss plan.
+Large amounts of body fat can increase the risk of breast cancer after menopause.
+The good news is that small changes in what you eat and physical activity can lead to a modest reduction in fat – and the reduction of breast cancer risk.
+Making small but consistent changes is a lot safer – and is more likely to lead to long-term success – than going on some extreme diet or weight loss plan.

 - Cutting down on portion sizes, eating a variety of vegetables and fruit and avoiding high-fat foods.